-The current crisis combined with the COVID-19 pandemic has had a devastating impact on Myanmar, pushing millions back into poverty.
+The current context in Myanmar is characterized by political and security instability, compounded by the Covid-19 pandemic.
+Economic growth has been severely constrained by the pandemic and poverty is expected to increase substantially.
+Millions of the 'near poor' and vulnerable people in urban areas are expected to fall into hunger in coming months, with the already poor in rural areas all but guaranteed to fall into deeper poverty.
 Workers in industrial and production sectors in particular are among the hardest hit group.
 In addition to their economic struggle, workers often lack awareness of and opportunities to access legal advice and support, which puts additional pressure on their attempts to sustain their livelihoods.

-UNDP, through its new Civil Society Unit, seeks to partner with national legal aid service providers to enhance workers' ability to access legal and paralegal services, including legal awareness raising on labour rights and employment matters.
+In this context, UNDP seeks to partner with national legal aid service providers to enhance workers' ability to access legal and paralegal services, including legal awareness raising on labour rights and employment matters.